AndreJorge01/AndreJorge01/README.md

 ### Hi guys, I'm André Jorge 👋
+<p>I'm a Front-end Jr developer, looking for the first opportunity as a developer, I use technologies such as JavaScript, ReactJS, Redux, Bootstrap, Html and CSS</p>

 - 🌱 I’m currently learning web development with css, html, javascript and react applying knowledge in projects developed during the course